radrow/ddtrace/EXAMPLE.md

   to the `gen_server` module with `ddmon`.
 (This is necessary because Erlang lacks the `alias` directive provided by Elixir.)

-Below is an example of how DDMon is applied to a simple distributed system.
-We provide it not just for its sole evaluation, but also as a simple reference for custom experiments, which we encourage to try.
+We provide an example of how DDMon is applied to a simple distributed system.
+We included it not just for its sole evaluation, but also as a simple reference for custom experiments, which we encourage to try.

-## Example: microchip factory
+The example is an Elixir application in the `example-system` directory (see its [README](example-system/README.md)).
+The application implements a simple distributed system where Producers construct values ("microchips") and ask Inspectors to "validate" their produce before it is returned to the caller.

-We provide an example Elixir application in the `example-system` directory (see the [README](example-system/README.md)).
-The application implements a simple distributed system where Producers construct values and ask Inspectors to "validate" their produce before it is returned to the caller.
 Producers may call other Producers in order to construct return values to received calls.

 We implement two example interactions with this application.

-#### Small case
+### Small case

 This case includes two Producers (tagged 1 and 2) and two Inspectors (tagged 1 and 2 as well).
 Inspectors 1 and 2 validate values produced by Producers 1 and 2